 Other students, unfortunately, do not at the time have the financial means to undertake a PhD but still want to pursue a research degree.
 Some choose a one-year Masters by Research, and some choose an MPhil which will normally take two years.
 Sometimes, and although rare, a research degree can be for one’s own interest and an MPhil fulfils that personal ambition without the need for PhD.

-That was the plan.
+That was your plan to.
 You were going to get a PhD.
 But things have changed, academically or personally.
 Whether you have discovered that a PhD is not for you, your research is not panning out to be the great discovery you thought it would be, your project has taken a direction that longer fits your research aspirations, or you know that the finished 'product' may not be enough for a PhD; an MPhil can be a positive decision and something to be proud off.
-Think of all the skills you have acquired: writing, presenting, analysis, critical thinking…
+Think of all the skills you have acquired: writing, presenting, analysis, critical thinking. . .

 It is true that if you want to go on to be a lecturer or researcher, then you will probably be required to hold a PhD.
 Not having a PhD however, does not mean that the world of academia is closed to you.
 You could aspire to a successful career as a research assistant, a lab technician, project manager, or teaching fellow, which is to only name a few.

 What MPhil holders face is the baggage associated with the misunderstanding of this research qualification, often having to explain why they 'only' got an MPhil and why didn't they go for a full PhD.
-My view is that it is an advanced Masters by research degree, and outside of academia, Masters degrees and research skills are extremely valued by employers.
+It's better to think of the MPhil as an advanced Masters by research degree in its own right (because it is!).
+And, outside of academia, Masters degrees and research skills are extremely valued by employers.